mrsilver76/listporter/README.md

 If your `.m3u` playlists reference song locations that Plex can’t access (e.g. local drives or mismatched paths), those tracks won’t be playable.
 For instance, a playlist might use a local path like `D:\MyMusic`, while your Plex server expects a network path like `\\homepc\MyMusic` or `/mnt/music`.

-These options let you rewrite the file paths in the playlist so they match the structure known to your Plex server.
+These options let you adjust how file paths are interpreted during upload, so they match the structure expected by your Plex server.
+The playlist files themselves are not changed.

 - **`-u`, `--unix`**
 Force playlist paths to use forward slashes (`/`), often required for Plex servers running on Linux, macOS, or NAS.